louiseluli/classic-cinema-ai-analysis/README.md

     - If you (or the user) have already run the Wikidata fetching parts of the notebook (Sections 2.3.1 Parts 2 and 3), two CSV files will be generated:
       - `wikidata_movie_data.csv`
       - `wikidata_person_data.csv`
-    - The notebook saves these to `data/Wikimedia/`.
-If you want to provide these pre-fetched files to users (e.g., via a separate download link like Google Drive, as mentioned in your notebook, or if they are small enough, by committing them to Git LFS if you choose to use it):

       - Create a folder structure `classic-cinema-ai-analysis/data/Wikimedia/`.
       - Place `wikidata_movie_data.csv` and `wikidata_person_data.csv` into this `data/Wikimedia/` directory.
     - _Note on sharing cache files:_ Your original notebook mentioned a Google Drive link.
 If you continue to use that for distributing these cache files, update the link here: